Skip to content

 "http://non.func.domain/api/**"

-Control for specific origin Origins and only for requests to specific paths
+Control for specific origin Origin and only for specific request paths

 Path Match "/api/v1"